8 day Costa Rica Conservation Meets Cultural Immersion

 - Have a chance to see whales, dolphins, monkeys and more!

-- Visit an indigenous Boruca community and attend a mask painting workshop.
+- Visit an indigenous Boruca community and participate in a mask painting workshop.

-- Spend two nights in the small community of Providencia located high in the mountains and surrounded by a lush cloud forest.
+- Spend two nights in a small community high in the mountains and surrounded by a lush cloud forest.

-- In Providencia, choose from a variety of community activities like visiting the town creamery, nature walks and artisan workshops.
+- Choose from a variety of community activities like making cheese, nature walks and artisan workshops.

 - Trip Length: